du2347/python-challenge_Module-2/README.md

 ### PyRamen - Data Analysis
 ##### Objective: Analyzing product performance per-product analysis for a fictional company by manipulating data through Python.
-It should be noted this financial script and analysis is slightly different from PyBank and has more objectives such as data manipulation.
+It should be noted this financial script and analysis is slightly different from PyBank and has more objectives, such as data manipulation.

-The purpose of utilizing Python in this context is to provide a more innovative, effective, and efficient solution to formulate conditions on a corporation's performance per-product basis to identify which products should be eliminated or modified.
+The purpose of using Python in this context is to provide a more innovative, effective, and efficient solution to formulate conclusions on a corporation's performance per-product basis and identify which products should be eliminated or modified.

 Using Python codes and a well-defined financial script such as the one in this file allows an enterprise to automate its calculations to ensure it can adapt and grow with evolving business needs.